dustinwhisman/spacedoor/src/how-to-play/combat.md

   failure, they and the target they're protecting both take full damage.
 On a mixed success, they and the target they're protecting both take half damage.
   On a success, they take half damage, and the target they're protecting takes no damage.
 On a critical success, they and the target both take no damage.
+As a general rule, a player can only defend once per round.

   [Advantage, Disadvantage, and Helping Out](/how-to-play/advantage-disadvantage-helping-out)